Cloud7050/nodejs-poefilter/README.md

 # How It Looks

+Notes:

+- Avoid white/blue/yellow/orange/lime/teal text as vanilla does similar
+- Avoid white/orange outlines as vanilla does similar
-(Minimap defaults are circle and small.)
+- Minimap defaults are kite and small

 ## Others